haozixin/AI_reversi/agents/t_004/wiki/AI-Method-2.md

 ## Application

 In general, the algorithm works by continuously simulating each move until the endgame, and the total number of simulations N for that move, versus the number of wins W, to derive the win rate for that move as W/N. An asymmetric search tree is gradually built by randomly extrapolating the game.
-Monte Carlo is model-free reinforcement learning, which is also consistent with the reality (we do not know how our opponent will land next and the probability) or that the state space is so large that it is difficult for us to describe it.
+Monte Carlo is model-free reinforcement learning, which is also suitable for the reality (we do not know how our opponent will land next and the probability) And sometimes the state space is so large that it is difficult for us to describe it.

-Monte Carlo tree search can be roughly divided into four steps.
-Selection, Expansion, Simulation, and Back Propagation.
+Monte Carlo tree search can be roughly divided into four steps. **Selection**, **Expansion**, **Simulation**, and **Back Propagation**.
 In this game, each *game_state* is a state.
 The _action_ is the set of legal actions for next player, which are represented by the positions (x, y) where the pieces can be placed.

 At the beginning, the search tree has only one node, which is the situation we need to decide on.
 Each node in the search tree contains three basic pieces of information: 1.
-The situation it represents 2.
+The situation it represents(game state in the game board) 2.
 The number of times it has been visited 3.
 Its cumulative score.
 It also includes properties of a directional nature, such as whether the node is a node on the maximizer or a node on the minimizer in this game.
 When determining whether a node is the node on the Maximizer or the node on the Minimizer first query the corresponding parent node to determine whether the node is a Maximizer node or a minimizer node by nature.
 For example, in the first round, the root node is a Maximizer node by default, which means we start as a Maximizer node.

 **Implementation:**

-The following shows the implementation of the core part of the code (which may involve some detailed descriptions that are not particularly important and we will do our best to explain them initially).
+The following code shows the implementation of the core part (which may involve some detailed descriptions that are not particularly important and we will do our best to explain them initially).
 First, the four steps of selection, expansion, simulation and backpropagation from the heel nodes are performed to simulate as many pairs of games as possible within a specified time frame.
-So, we don't defined how many episodes.
-We manually define a maximum time frame (for example 0.96 seconds) and stop the creation of the tree at the end of the execution.
+So, we didn't define how many episodes.
+We manually defined a maximum time frame (for example 0.96 seconds) and stop the creation of the tree at the end of the execution.
 ````
     def mcts(self, timeout=TIMEOUT, root_node=None):
         if root_node is None: